laura-is-here/small-world-travel-africa-hugo/content/total-sensitivity-about.md

 The approach involves experience-based learning opportunities designed to meet needs of individuals or groups.
 We can host groups of up to 12 people at a time.

+> We bonded around humor and music,” Ancel Camacho explained, “but also around the conversations we had about culture, gender rights and other issues.”

 *Total Sensitivity* makes a professionally administered programme to meet your needs.
 Should you have free time and want to unwind or see a bit more of Zimbabwe, arrangements can be made to take you there.